mramshaw/DynamoDB/README.md

 * `UPDATED_OLD` - Returns only the updated attributes, as they appeared before the UpdateItem operation.
 * `ALL_NEW` - Returns all of the attributes of the item, as they appear after the UpdateItem operation.
 * `UPDATED_NEW` - Returns only the updated attributes, as they appear after the UpdateItem operation.

+[Note that unchanged values will be considered to be UPDATED if they were specified in the `UpdateExpression`.]

 From: